sorinmarti/django_ndr_core/docs/modules/administration_interface/markup-language.rst

 filters as just shown or complex filters with arguments.
 The filters can be chained and are applied in the order they are written.
 If the object the data_key is pointing to is a list, the filters are applied to every element of the list.
 The example in Figure 4.4 shows a person dataset which might be what NDR Core gets from the API.
-The following examples show how to access the data and render it in a certain way.
-They are formatted in Python syntax to make it easier to understand, but can be used the search field expressions the same way (without the double quotes).

 .. list-table:: CMS Tags
    :widths: 30 70